 A new uplifting song recorded by Mormon artist David Archuleta is being enjoyed by hundreds of thousands of people around the world.
 The single, "Glorious," is from #MeettheMormons, a new feature-length documentary that was released in 250 theaters across the country on 10 October by The Church of Jesus Christ of Latter-day Saints.

+You can also see the video by clicking here.
 This is the full video.
 Pass the popcorn and enjoy the show!

-You can also see the whole video by clicking here
+You can also see the whole video by clicking here.

 Frozen's Santin Fontana was the guest artist at the Mormon Tabernacle Choir's 2014 Summer Celebration of Song Concert.
 The last number was a series of songs about being happy.
 Enjoy!